 The reserves are determined on the basis of secure biometric actuarial bases in light of the information provided by our clients.
 The biometric actuarial bases used and the lapse assumptions are continuously reviewed with an eye to their adequacy and if necessary adjusted.
 This is done using the company’s own empirical data as well as market-specific insights.
 Our current risk profile in life and health reinsurance is dominated by mortality and longevity risks.
 This is due to the fact that under some of our contracts we pay death benefits, while under others we pay survival benefits.
-The volume of our annuity portfolios has continued to grow and contributes to diversification within life and health reinsurance.
+The volume of our annuity portfolio has continued to grow and contributes to diversification within life and health reinsurance.

 Diversification is a central management tool for our company.
 We seek to spread risks as far as possible across different risk classes and different regions.
 In our pricing of reinsurance treaties we provide incentives to further increase diversification.

 Through our quality assurance measures we ensure that the reserves established by ceding companies in accordance with local accounting principles satisfy all requirements with respect to the calculation methods used and assumptions made (e. g. use of mortality and morbidity tables, assumptions regarding the lapse rate).
-New business is written in all regions in compliance with underwriting guidelines applicable worldwide, which set out detailed rules governing the type, quality, level and origin of risks.
+New business is written in all regions in compliance with underwriting guidelines applicable worldwide, which set out detailed rules governing the type, quality, level and origin of risks and how these considerations are factored into the pricing.
 These global guidelines are revised annually and approved by the Executive Board.
 Special underwriting guidelines give due consideration to the particular features of individual markets.
 By monitoring compliance with these underwriting guidelines we minimise the risk of an inability to pay or of deterioration in the financial status of cedants.
 Regular reviews and holistic analyses (e. g. with an eye to lapse risks) are carried out with respect to new business activities and the assumption of international portfolios.
 The actuarial reports and documentation required by local regulators ensure that regular scrutiny also takes place on the level of the subsidiaries.
 The interest rate risk, which in the primary sector is important in life business owing to the guarantees that are given, is of only minimal relevance to our company thanks to the design of our reinsurance treaties.
 We have confidence in the entrepreneurial abilities of our underwriters and grant them the most extensive possible powers.
 In our decentralised organisation we manage risks where they arise using a consistent Group-wide approach in order to obtain an overall view of the risks in life and health reinsurance.
 Our global underwriting guidelines provide underwriters with an appropriate framework for this purpose.

 The risks arising out of life and health reinsurance are reflected in the internal capital model.